cryptr-examples/cryptr-vue2-sample/README.md

 - Choose Vue version
 - Babel
-- Router (We need to add a router in order to do this tutorial)
+- Router
 - Linter/Formatter

+Note: __A router is required for this tutorial, it is essential to check the box in order to do this tutorial__

 Choose a version of Vue.js that you want to start the project with: